-There is also a range of other legislative requirements PCBUs (Person Conducting a Business or Undertaking) will need to understand, to further support health, safety and wellbeing.
+There is also a range of other legislative requirements that the person conducting a business or undertaking (PCBU) will need to understand to further support health, safety and wellbeing.

 - Health and Safety at Work Act 2015

 - Other related legislative requirements

 - Do you have a system and process in place to ensure you are meeting the minimum legislative requirements?

 - What measures do you use to determine if you have an active health and safety culture?

 - Are your workers aware of the requirements and duties under the Health and Safety at Work Act 2015?

 The Health and Safety at Work Act 2015 (HSWA) recognises that a well-functioning health and safety system relies on participation, leadership, and accountability by government, business (including schools and early learning organisations) and workers.

 School boards and early learning organisations are considered to be "persons conducting a business or undertaking" (PCBU).
 Therefore they must, so far as is reasonably practicable, provide and maintain a work environment that is without health and safety risks.

 The PCBU has the primary responsibility for the health and safety of workers and others influenced by its work (including visitors and ākonga).
 This primary duty of care is a broad overarching duty which includes, but is not limited to, having effective practices in place for: